 Ever since its launch, Valorant has quickly become one of the best and most played FPS games today.
-With the game strongly rivaling battle royale titles such as Apex Legends and coming with its own Valorant Mobile port soon, things look good.
 However, like all games, Valorant is prone to running into errors.
 One of the most common problems is the dreaded Vanguard TPM 2.0 error that locks you out of Valorant if you don’t have TPM 2.0 and Secure Boot enabled on your PC.
 While you might think it’s not fixable, I’m here to tell you it can be fixed with ease.
 So power up your computer and follow along as I show you how to fix the “This build of Vanguard requires TPM 2.0 and Secure Boot” error in Valorant.

 Why Does the Valorant Vanguard TPM 2.0 Error Occur?